In these Cello Circle chats, I talk with my friends publicly about specific topics

 Observers can watch live or watch recordings of the conversations.

-To join the conversation on Zoom, register here.
+To join the conversation on Zoom, register at the link above.

 Video links will be posted here a day or two after each talk is finished.